 I also listen to anyone I’m watching, but I can’t concentrate enough to watch someone properly if my eyes are open at the same time, a great pity.
 However, I’m very happy with what I can do, and I enjoy using both skills over the year before we move to the USA.

 We spend Christmas at Longreach, and New Year in Los Angeles, arriving in Albuquerque, New Mexico the week before school restarts.
 The first day is spent shopping for clothes and things.
-Mum is happily surprised when I offer to look after Bron and Cadi clothes shopping in the teen fashion stores while she shops for her and Dad elsewhere in the large shopping centre we’re at.
+Mum is happily surprised when I offer to look after Bron and Cadi while they shop for clothes in the many teen fashion stores while she shops for her and Dad elsewhere in the large shopping centre we’re at.

 The rest of the day is spent packing everything away, and the ladies putting on a fashion show for each other while Dad and I rearrange some of the furniture to how we, as a family, want it placed.